- This event has passed.

 - Raffle: We are raising money for our DRB elders strategy and will have a raffle please bring all your spare change!
 Amazing prizes.

 Time: Please come early at 7.15pm for a 7.30pm start as we start promptly.
-We are open from 7pm.
-We finish formal proceedings at 9.15pm and stay for refreshments and socialising afterwards any time up until 10.15pm.
+We are open from 7pm for visitors and 6.45pm for members.
+We finish formal proceedings at 9.20pm and stay for refreshments and socialising afterwards any time up until 10.15pm.

 Level: This will be suitable for anyone who loves wildlife, from scientists to amateurs, and children to elderly adults!
 Bring the whole family – aged 6yrs onwards.